Five Races Under One Union: History

 Records from the Sui dynasty show a system of military banners using the five colors to represent the Five Elements: red for fire, yellow for earth, blue for wood, white for metal, and black for water.
 The Tang dynasty inherited this system, and has arranged the colors in a united flag according to the above order of the elements, for military use.
 During the Liao and Song periods, paintings depict the Khitan people using the same flag design.
 During the reign of the Mongol Yuan dynasty the five colors began to symbolize ethnicities (五色四夷) in a multi-ethnic state.
 In later historical periods, this "flag of the five united elements" was altered and re-adapted for military and official uses.
 A Qing-era painting depicting the victory of the Banners over the Muslim Du Wenxiu rebellion in Yunnan, includes a Qing military flag with the five elements arranged in the order of yellow, white, black, green and red.

 Painting of the Qing army facing the Panthay Rebellion in Yunnan.
 The Qing military used a five-color flag.

+Among the rhetorical strategies of the Xinhai revolutionaries was to characterize the Qing dynasty as complicit in foreign domination of the Chinese nation because the Qing were ethnic Manchus.
 After the Wuchang uprising, the Qing dynasty was replaced by the Republic of China.
 On 1 January 1912, during the Republic of China presidential inauguration, Sun Yat-sen mentioned the idea "Five Race Under One Union."
 He claims that the people are the core of a nation, and that uniting Han, Manchus, Mongols, Hui, and Tibetans as a country is to unite them all as one people.

 Prior to the adoption of the five-colored flag by the Republic, several different flags were promoted by the revolutionaries.
 For example, the military units of Wuchang wanted a 9-star flag featuring a taijitu, while Sun Yat-sen preferred the Blue Sky and White Sun flag to honor Lu Haodong.